-3. Material Contracts
+2. Material Contracts

-There were no material contracts subsisting or entered into by the Company or its subsidiaries involving any Directors or substantial shareholders of the Company or any persons connected to a Director or major shareholder of the Company during the financial year.
+There were no material contracts subsisting or entered into by the Company or its subsidiaries involving the interests of any Directors, chief executive, or substantial shareholders of the Company or any persons connected to a Director, chief executive or major shareholder of the Company during the financial year ended 30 June 2018.

-4. Recurrent Related Party Transactions (RRPTs)
+3. Recurring Related Party Transactions

 The below transaction entered into were in the ordinary course of business and are on terms and conditions not more favourable to the related party than those generally available to public.
-The details of the RRPT for FYE 2017 are as follows:
+The details of the RRPT for FYE 2018 are as follows:

-Related Interested Director/ Interest in Nature of Actual Value Party Substantial Shareholder our Group Transaction (RM) Tint Auto (M) Sdn Bhd Datuk Teoh Hwa Cheng Datin Sam Yin Thing Director and substantial shareholder Director and substantial shareholder Rental of partial production area located at 3rd Floor, No.1, Jalan Perindustrian Desa Aman 1A, Industri Desa Aman, Kepong, 52200 Kuala Lumpur from Pecca Leather Sdn Bhd to Tint Auto (M) Sdn Bhd.
-216,000
+Related Party Interested Director/ Substantial Shareholder Interest in our Group Nature of Transaction Actual Value (RM) Tint Auto (M) Sdn Bhd Datuk Teoh Hwa Cheng Director and substantial shareholder Rental of partial production area located at 3rd Floor, No.1, Jalan Perindustrian Desa Aman 1A, Industri Desa Aman, Kepong, 52200 Kuala Lumpur from 216,000 Datin Sam Yin Thing Director and substantial shareholder Pecca Leather Sdn Bhd to Tint Auto (M) Sdn Bhd.